hssmalo/steampunkfantasy/rules.md

 - Setup all units (except hidden and remaining scouts) within line of sigtht of an enemy scout

-- Setup all other units (except hidden and remaining scouts).
+- Setup all other units (except hidden and remaining scouts) not in line of sight of an enemy scout.

 - Setup all remaining scouts.